oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Jokers

-Jokers are used as a special Pacing and Empowerment mechanic.
-The four Jokers are always shuffled into the combined Deck *face-up*.
+Four Joker cards are used as a special Pacing and Empowerment mechanic.
+The Jokers are always shuffled into their respective Decks *face-up*.
 When a Joker is revealed (by reaching the top of the Deck), a few things happen.
 First off, *all* the Heroes currently at the table gain 1 Charge.
 Then Coach immediately takes the card and sets it face-up in front of him at the table as an **Omen**.

 Omens in play exist in two states: Active (face-up) and Spent (face-down).
 Omens represent impending Doom for the Heroes.
 Rules for their management are found in Coach's section of this manual (see p.
 SQUARP), but in short, he can choose to Spend an Omen at any time by flipping it face-down.
 This triggers one of the pre-written Escalation Events for the current scenario.

-Jokers are *never* sent to Play Piles or the Trash; Jokers on the table are not returned to the Deck until there are four Spent (as in *face-down*) Omens in front of Coach.
+Jokers are *never* sent to Play Piles or the Trash; Jokers on the table are not returned to their Decks until there are four Spent (as in *face-down*) Omens in front of Coach.

 ## Card Terminology